 Department of Biology

-Our research is concerned with the Biology of Trees, Global Change & Photosynthesis.
-Our goal is a better understanding of tree and forest responses to environmental change – From molecular to leaf, species and ecosystem levels.
+Our goal: A better understanding of tree responses to environmental change for productive and resilient forests – From molecular to leaf, species and ecosystem levels.

 The importance of photosynthesis and carbon uptake in defining the extent and scale of predicted future global environmental change is a major theme of our research.
 We investigate interactions of temperature, photoperiod, water availability and biotic stresses, and how metabolic imbalances caused by these stresses are used as signals for the regulation of primary carbon and isoprenoid metabolism of trees.